gsunit/Competitive-Programming-Journey-for-Interviews/README.md

     - If there are -ve edges, do not relax those edges yet which end on nodes that haven't even been discovered (aren't reachable in k edges if only k iterations are done).
 Because those nodes will have `d[v]==INF` and then new value could be `INF-1`, `INF-2`, etc.

     - When -ve cycle are present then d[] values could overflow (going below -INF).
 Take care of integer overflow.

+  - **Shorter path faster algorithm (SPFA)**

+    - takes advantage of the fact that not all attempts at relaxation will work.
+The main idea is to create a queue containing only the vertices that were relaxed but that still could further relax their neighbors.
+And whenever you can relax some neighbor, you should put it in the queue.

+    - This too can be used to find -ve cycle.

+    - Keep count of no. of relaxations for each node.
+If count[v] > |V|, then -ve cycle exists.

+    - Keep track of all nodes in queue using a boolean array.
+Add to queue only if not already present.

 </details>